sebasxm00/sebasxm00/README.md

 ## 💻 Projects

-- **Tic Toe Game:** This is a Python program that allows two players to play the classic game of Tic Tac Toe in a terminal interface.
+- **Tic Tac Toe Game:** This is a Python program that allows two players to play the classic game of Tic Tac Toe in a terminal interface.
 The game is played on a 3x3 grid where players take turns marking X or O on empty cells.
 The objective is to get three of their marks in a row, either horizontally, vertically, or diagonally.

 Check out my repositories to see more of my projects!